 To support growing demand for electric vehicles and encourage the reduction of greenhouse gas emissions in Surrey, City staff continue to develop new EV policies and strategies.
 These policies will improve everyone's access to EV charging ports in public and private locations.
 Read about our Electric Vehicle Strategy currently in the planning stages.

-As of 2019, we are now in the process of updating our policies for electric vehicles.
+We are in the process of updating our policies for electric vehicles.
 See our application to the CleanBC Communities Fund to expand Surrey’s public electric vehicle charging network.